AlexKalopsia/timelnr/README.md

 3. Run `py imorter.py`.
 This will recreate the SQL database
 4. Create a virtual environment (`python -m venv venv`) and activate it (`. venv/bin/activate`)
 5. Rebuild docker image with `sh start.sh`
-6. If everything works correctly, your instance of timlnr should now be reacheable, and you can now deactivate the virtual environment
+6. If everything works correctly, your instance of timlnr should now be reacheable, and you can now `deactivate` the virtual environment

 ### Change styling and labels

 1. Edit the CSS files you want to change
 2. Edit the labels colors from the Labels page of the sheet
 3. Restart the Docker container with `docker restart timelnr`

+### Notes on editing and styling

+- If HTML files are changed, it's necessary to restart the Docker container (`docker restart timelnr`)
+- If only CSS files are changed, it's sufficient to just refresh the web page, deleting the cache (`Ctrl`+`F5`)